 Bigender: A person who identifies as two genders, either simultaneously or at different times.

-Cis-gender, cisgender: A person who identifies as the same gender as their “biological sex,” or the sex they were assigned at birth.
+Cis-gender, cisgender: A person who identifies as the same gender as the sex they were assigned at birth.

 Genderfluid: A person who has a shifting or changing gender identity, or who may identify and present in different ways at different times.